Metaswitch/floki/docs/content/intro/feature-overview.md

 ## Host working directory

-The host working directory is forwarded into the `floki` container as an environment variable, `FLOKI_HOST_WORKDIR`.
+The host path to the mounted directory is forwarded into the `floki` container as an environment variable, `FLOKI_HOST_MOUNTDIR`.

 ## SSH agent